create3000/x_ite/docs/_posts/glossary.md

 ### scene

-The collection of 3D objects defined in a X3D file; also referred to as a *world,* especially if it is large and immersive.
+The collection of 3D objects defined in an X3D file; also referred to as a *world,* especially if it is large and immersive.

 ### script